Cinema City (film festival)

 Cinema City is an international film festival held annually in Novi Sad, Serbia.

-During the eight days of the Festival, Novi Sad becomes a festival city, with abundant film, music, and academic programmes.
-The programme concept of the Festival consists of three segments – Cinema City Films, PRO, and Music, all of which are carried out across 10 city locations.
+During the eight days of the festival, Novi Sad becomes a festival city, with abundant film, music, and academic programmes.
+The programme concept consists of three segments: Cinema City Films, PRO, and Music, all of which are carried out across 10 city locations.

 Programme

-The festival includes film, music, and academic programming, which take place at more than 10 locations in Novi Sad.
+The festival includes various components, including film, music, and academic programming, which take place at more than 10 locations in Novi Sad.